 Following a violent holiday weekend in Chicago, Police Supt.
 Garry McCarthy stressed that gun crime is still down, and sought to reassure parents of public school kids that Safe Passage routes will be secure when kids head back to school Tuesday morning.

-Six men were killed and at least 13 other people were wounded in shootings throughout the city so far this holiday weekend.
+Five men were killed and at least 13 other people were wounded in shootings across the city since Friday night.

 No one was in custody for any of the shootings Tuesday morning.